 The Lab will be working with sustainability as the key to securing a long term “legacy” and integrate the project into strategic programs of the city/region business models, etc. In addition, it will raise the question on how to ensure dissemination and learning of cultural planning.

-UPDATE 06.04.20.
-As for now, Urban Lab Kaliningrad is planned during the original dates and offline.
+UPDATE 22.09.20.
+As for now, Urban Lab Kaliningrad is planned between April and June, and offline.
 Please follow for more information soon.

 The Urban Lab will take place in Kaliningrad in April/May 2021.